KeyErrorFinn/rpuk-park-ranger-bills/README.md

   - A small box for inputting the google sheet data (Name, Bill, Days active, Contact number) (TOP)
   - A small box for changing the custom message that gets generated for each person (BOTTOM)

+**Each box also includes a tooltip icon that tells you what the box does and how to use it.**

 #### TO-DO:
 - [x] <s>Create Program</s>
 - [x] <s>Convert to static website</s>